frePPLe/frepple/contrib/debian/README.txt

 follows its packaging guidelines:
   See https://wiki.ubuntu.com/PackagingGuide/Complete

-NOTE:
-The packages do not install or configure the Django user interface yet.

 Build instructions:
- - You need to install the packages "cdbs", "debhelper", "pbuilder" and "dh-make".
+ - You need to install the packages "cdbs", "debhelper", "python-support", "pbuilder".
- - Enable the Universe repository for your pbuild environment, by creating a file ~/.pbuilderrc with this line in it:
-     COMPONENTS="main restricted universe multiverse"
- - Initialize your build environment with the command: sudo pbuild create
+ - Initialize your build environment with the command: sudo pbuilder create
  - Build the packages
      make contrib